moss-it/docker-osticket/README.md

 ## Mandatory settings

+There are no mandatory settings required when you link your MySQL container with the alias `mysql` with the appropriate environmental variables as per the above example.

+## Optional settings

+The following MySQL connection settings can be set if required but have sensible defaults.
+You would normally only override these if required for some reason, e.g. connecting to an external database server instead of a linked container.

 `MYSQL_PASSWORD`

 The password for the specified user used when connecting to the MySQL server.

-## Optional settings

-The following MySQL connection settings can be set if required but have sensible defaults.
+By default will use the environmental variable `MYSQL_PASSWORD` from the linked MySQL container if this is not explicitly specified.
+This must be provided if not using a linked container.

 `MYSQL_PREFIX`